-Over the past several years, however, we have seen this pendulum swing to the effect where many small-to-medium sized sponsors are pulling this work in-house…for several different reasons.
+Over the past several years, however, we have seen this pendulum swing to the effect where many small-to-medium sized sponsors making a decision to conduct their studies without the aid of a CRO.
+Thus, more and more sponsors are pulling this work in-house…for several different reasons.

 I believe CROs are an extremely important piece of our industry’s puzzle.
 Because the regulatory environment is becoming more stringent, the best strategies for companies not having internal expertise in scientific disciplines such as clinical operations, project management and regulatory may be to outsource their clinical studies to a CRO.